urschrei/ckmeans/README.md

 This is a port (including documentation) of David Schnurr's package <https://github.com/schnerd/ckmeans>, incorporating some improvements from Bill Mill's Python + Numpy implementation at <https://github.com/llimllib/ckmeans>.

 # Performance
-On an M2 Pro, the algorithm will classify 110k uniformly-distributed i32 values between 0 and 250 into 7 classes in < 20 ms.
+On an M2 Pro, the algorithm will classify 110k uniformly-distributed i32 values between 0 and 250 into 7 classes in ~16 ms.

+## Complexity
+$O(n^2k)$

 ## Possible Improvements
 ### Perf